MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 1. Select **Add** to create the secret.

-1. Take note of the secret's **Value** and store it in a temporary place (such as an open Notepad document).
+1. Store the secret's **Value** in a temporary place, such as an open Notepad document.
 You'll need it when you configure your bot's authentication.

+> [!IMPORTANT]
+> If you navigate away from the page, the secret's **Value** is obfuscated and you'll need to generate a new client secret.

 ## Configure manual authentication